Improving your home radio studio

 Soundproofing refers to blocking all outside noise from reaching your microphone.
 For a do-it-yourselfer on a budget, soundproofing may be a bit of a hassle.
 It generally requires quite a lot of effort, building materials, and cash.

-We’ll be focussing on sound treatment for the purpose of this article.
+We’ll be focussing on sound treatment in this article.
 There’s a wide range of options to choose from when it comes to sound treatment for your home radio studio.
 Let’s take a look at a few of these options:

 Having carpeted floors is a great way to absorb sound in a room.
 That way if you move around there won’t be any creaking or loud reverberations.
 If your studio room has hardwood or tile floors, lay down some loose carpets you have laying around the house.
 Alternatively, you can invest in some self-adhesive carpet tiles for your home radio studio room.